-The Olympus E-30 has a Camera Elo of 1606.
+Is the Olympus E-30 a good camera?
+The E-30 has a Camera Elo of 1616.
 This rating puts the E-30 below average of all digital single lens reflex cameras.
 In terms of its sensor size category (Four Thirds cameras), the E-30 also ranks below average. – Well, the Olympus E-30 is more than 10 years old, and there have been many other good digital cameras released since 2008.

 |Digital single lens reflex|